fatmasevinck/enetLTS/README.md

  lambdaw: 0.07545663
 ```

+Tha arguman `hsize` shows a numeric value giving the percentage of the trimming of the penalized objective function of current family with default 0.75.

+The arguman `nsamp` is a numeric vector giving the number of subsamples which has two entries.
+The first element gives the number of initial subsamples to be used.
+The second element gives the number of subsamples to keep after the started ncstep C-steps.
+For those remaining subsets, additional C-steps are performed until convergence.
+The default is to start with ncstep C-steps on 500 initial subsamples for first combination of tuning parameters $\alpha$ and $\lambda$, and then to keep the 10 subsamples with the lowest value of the objective function for additional C-steps until convergence.
+For the next combination of tuning parameters $\alpha$ and $\lambda$, the algorithm took the $warm start$ idea, which means the best subset of neighboring grid value is taken, and C-steps are started from this best subset until convergence.
+The `nsamp` entries can be determined by users.

-The combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$.
+After computed all candidate best subsets based on certain grids for $\alpha$ and $\lambda$, the combination of the optimal tuning parameters is defined by 5-fold cross-validation.
 Evaluation criterion for 5-fold cross-validation is summarized by heatmap for users if the arguman is chosen as `crit.plot="TRUE"`.

 ![Heatmap for 5-fold cross-validation](paper/JOSSgausHeatMap.png)